-I’ll start by saying just this: No one is perfect and the quicker we are to accept this, the better our life will get.
+I’ll start by saying just this: No one is perfect and the quicker we are to accept this, the better our lives will get.

-The question is what happens when we can’t get rid of these insecurities and they start negatively impacting our lives?
-I think nowadays with all the “embrace your flaws” campaigns out there, there is a certain bias when it comes to cosmetic surgery.
-Although I am 100% happy that our society is evolving to such an extent in which we can proudly talk about everything that makes us unique, shaming people for getting plastic surgery is a big no in my agenda.
-As long as the procedure is done for the right reasons and the person in question understand the risks associated with this, there is nothing wrong about it.
+I am 100% happy that our society is evolving to such an extent in which we can proudly talk about everything that makes us unique, shaming people for getting plastic surgery is a big no in my view.
+As long as the procedure is done for the right reasons and the person in question understands the risks associated with this, there is nothing wrong with it.

 1) Properly research a good doctor

 What you should take into consideration are factors such as experience, portfolio, certification, and results.
 Social media profiles and the doctor’s website are great ways to find out more about your practitioner.

 Keep in mind that the cost should definitely not be a key deciding factor.
 We all want to pay less for the services we receive, but when it comes to surgical procedures your health is more important than anything.
 Improper treatment could kill you!

 2) Let your doctor know about any supplements you are taking